Frequently Asked Questions

 Additionally, psychedelics can produce strange experience that may be referred to as "transpersonal", meaning "beyond the individual".
 For some, the psychedelic experiences is felt as a deep connection to "the world" and reality itself, which some may describe as feeling sacred.
 This does not mean "spiritual" or "religious" or "woowoo" but instead a felt sense of belonging with and inseparableness from the Universe itself- A sense of "rightness" with reality.
 This transpersonal experience can have lasting, sometimes lifelong effects as it sits as a reference point for future life, intention and purpose.

+Psychedelic therapy combines talk therapy with the careful use of psychedelics to enhance the therapeutic process.
 Sometimes traditional “talk” therapy approaches can reach an impasse, where verbal and other “skills”-based work are inadequate in terms of reaching core sources of pain, suffering and conversely, inner-healing.
 The use of psychedelics can allow someone to experience a lifting of their defenses, a connection to self-compassion and empathy, and a softening of the barrier between the conscious and unconscious parts of the mind.
-This essentially allows someone to “go deeper” into their own experience, story and psyche, to find and strengthen their connections to their core sources of meaning, resiliency and strength.
+This allows someone to “go deeper” into their own experience, story, and psyche, to find and strengthen their connections to their core sources of meaning, resiliency, and strength.